 Counselling for Better Self Esteem

-Can you recall the dreams you had as a child?
+Do you remember the dreams you had as a child?
 What happened to those dreams?
 To be more precise, what’s holding you back from living the life you desire and deserve?

-Have you missed out on promotions at work because you did not believe you were good enough?
+Did you miss out on promotions at work because you did not believe you were good enough?

-Have you ruined relationships because you felt undeserving of love?
+Did you ruin relationships because you felt undeserving of love?
+Are you insecure?

 Do you feel unimportant, and that people do not care for what you might have to say?